 The cold clipper's asymmetric output signal can be clipped in later gain stages at high volume levels but note the gain stage following the Cold Clipper is biased warm with an 820 ohm cathode resistor (V2A).
 Because a guitar signal's phase if flipped after each gain stage, putting a warm biased stage after the Cold Clipper helps keep the distortion asymmetric by keeping the guitar signal's undistorted lobe clean.
 The warm bias leaves more room on the cutoff side to reduce clipping to the undistorted signal lobe.

-The Cathode Follower (V2B) is to prevent the tone stack from loading down the high impedance guitar signal coming off V2A's plate.
+The Cathode Follower (V2B) is used to prevent the tone stack from loading down the high impedance guitar signal coming off V2A's plate.
+A high impedance guitar signal is "thin" with little current to backup the voltage swing whereas a low impedance signal is "thick" with lots of current to backup the voltage.
 The Cathode Follower supplies a low impedance signal to the tone stack to keep the tone controls from affecting the amp's output volume too much.